-main.h, Simulator.h, Router.h, Link.h, Network.h, IP.h, LSDatabase.h, SP_Tree.h, Routing_Table.h, Link_Data.h, OSPF_Header.h, OSPF_Packet_Queue.h, OSPF_Packet_Base.h, Link_State_Update_Packet.h, LSA_Base.h, LSA_Header.h, Router_LSA.h
+main.h, Simulator.h, Router.h, Link.h, Network.h, IP.h, LSDatabase.h, SP\Tree.h, Routing\Table.h, Link\Data.h, OSPF\Header.h, OSPF\Packet\Queue.h, OSPF\Packet\Base.h, Link\State\Update\Packet.h, LSA\Base.h, LSA\Header.h, Router LSA.h

-The respective cpp files containing implementation of functions in these files will be provided in compiled (.o) form.
+The respective .cpp files containing the implementation of functions defined in these files will be provided in compiled (.o) form.
 However, Router.o will not have the implementation of initialize, flood, calcualteSPT and calcualteRoutingTable.
 The blank definitions of these functions will be provided in an independent file ospf.cpp.

 - Students have to write their code only in this ospf.cpp file.
-They cannot add any functions or data members to any of the classes except Router, SP Tree. - Few test topologies with their output on original simulator are provided so that students can verify the correctness of their code.
+They cannot add any functions or data members to any of the existing classes except the Router and the SP\Tree.
+They can create additional classes if required. - Few test topologies with their output on original simulator are provided so that students can verify the correctness of their code.
 These files contain the output generated in response to run command. - For compiling the simulator code with their additions, a script file compile-ospf is also provided.
-They have to simply run the command ./compile-ospf from OS/X command prompt.
-This will generate an executable with name ospf.exe. - Students have to submit their version of Router.h, SP_Tree.h and ospf.cpp.
+Students have to simply run the command ./compile-ospf from OS/X command prompt.
+This will generate an executable with name ospf. - Students have to submit their version of Router.h, SP\Tree.h and ospf.cpp.